AvneeshSarwate/browser_drawn_projections/src/sketches/handwriting_animator/notes.md

 - slider replay not robust when nothing selected

+## refactor steps

+clearPolygonSelection (also for freehand?) move to selection tool

+state snapshot and serialization functions should be moved into central state file to prevent module cyclic dependencies
+- or - separate modules for snapshotting/serialize vs behavior for each tool - then central state obj can expose a global snapshot function that that tool-level behavior modules can import without cyclic dependency
+- restoreFreehandState, deserializeFreehandState, serializeFreehandState,
+- file save/load should be consolidated between all shape types

+standardize and figure out where to put selection related shape funcs
+- getSelectedStrokes, freehandAddSelection, freehandToggleSelection, clearFreehandSelection

+more standardized approach for freehand.updateTimelineState

 ## basic plan of dynamic page layout
 - get an alphabet annotated with top/bottom lines
 - write script that takes ascii and generates the launch-start and scale for each character (using top/bottom line alignment)